vitodb/containers/workspaces/README.md

 For production use instead the frontend and factory off the containers root folder.

 The current development environment is based on EL9 and Python 3.9.
+Images are multi-platform (linux/amd64, linux/arm64) to allow seamless developmenr also on M1 Macs.

 Some notable tools used in these containers: